dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 If we preview at this point, you'd expect to see an image with the dots.
 But oh wait!
 Something is missing.

-{: .To Answer in Submission } Try to print `commits` in your console.
+{: .Question1} Try to print `commits` in your console.
 Is the data populated?
 Why is this happening?

 **Put all the code from step 2 into a function, say `createScatterplot`.** Now call this function after `loadData()`, inside the DOMContentLoaded event listener.